dannys0n/K8-Local-To-Cloud-Project/README.md

   of one.
 A fresh Valkey cluster seeds one logical location owned by that initial replica.
 Each active process runs a 20 Hz authoritative simulation clock and includes its current tick in responses.
-- **Valkey Cluster:** three persistent primaries and three replicas in kind;
-  authoritative location identity, leases, routes, entity recovery state, and fencing generations are distributed by hash slot.
+- **Valkey Cluster:** an operator-managed kind cluster starting with three persistent primaries and one replica per primary.
+Authoritative location identity, leases, routes, entity recovery state, and fencing generations are distributed by hash slot.
-- **CPU autoscaling:** minimal Prometheus CPU collection plus two replaceable scaler Deployments.
-Prometheus supplies per-pod CPU directly to the independent server and gateway policies.
+- **CPU autoscaling:** minimal Prometheus CPU collection plus replaceable gateway, server, and kind-only Valkey shard scalers.
+Prometheus supplies per-pod CPU directly to each independent policy.
 - **Client entry:** `127.0.0.1:9000`; the browser map keeps one TCP connection through its local bridge.
 The EKS overlay uses an AWS NLB.
 - **Manifest management:** a shared Kustomize base plus kind and EKS overlays.